 Many pupils are trained Play Leaders and are timetabled during both play and lunchtimes to solve minor upsets and conflicts between friends.
 Play Leaders are committed to their role and can be easily identified on the playground wearing yellow bibs or arm bands.
 Play Leaders meet regularly with Senior Staff to discuss any problems or difficulties.
+At all times including break and lunch for this period of time social distancing measures must be enforced.
+Children will be advised where they can play and with who.

 MTA's are fully trained in the behaviour policy and will use de-escalation strategies and empathetic listening to help with incidents on the playground.
-If behaviour escalates to a point where sanctions are needed they will call for a senior member of staff.
+If behaviour escalates to a point where sanctions are needed schools may wish to have a timeout space in the playground or they will call for a senior member of staff.
 All noteworthy behaviour will be recorded and shared with the class teacher to be logged on behaviour watch.